nirus/Angular-Route-Injector/README.md

 This is a AMD approach to inject controller on demand on the fly.

+> This plugin can be used with Require JS or just with a plain Angular JS project

 ## Documentation:

 **With RequireJS framework** - Sync the repo